 An HR department that understands this should also explain this.
 They should sit down with leadership to outline that when employees are given the chance to evolve, personally and professionally, they will perform even better.

 Show your employees that you have confidence in them.
 Entrust them with more operational and strategic responsibilities.
 That is the only way to ensure that they will find and implement suitable solutions for challenges within their areas.

 Together with them, set ambitious, yet achievable targets that work towards the company targets.
 Your employees will then know what to aim for, and on what basis they will be assessed.

 To be able to evaluate performance and potential, your target agreement processes have to be based on continuous interaction.
-Use apps and tools that facilitate ad-hoc feedback not only from the manager to the employee, but also between employees.
-Use surveys to find out what went well and what didn’t, and why.
+Use apps and tools that facilitate ad-hoc feedback not only from the manager to the employee but between employees, too.
+Use surveys to find out what went well, as well as what didn’t, and the why behind it.

 Development discussions should be scheduled to occur not only once or twice per year, but more frequently.
 A 12-month performance can’t be measured in one single meeting; the cognitive performance ends at 2-4 months.
 Your feedback should: